 When do you work, what do you do, how much, when, sleep, food, recovery techniques and more.

-Here’s a simple template for your workouts: MMA Workout Template
+Here’s a simple template for your Effective MMA Workouts: MMA Workout Template

 Rest is when we get stronger.
-Our minds and bodies require sleep to reset and repair after tough workouts.
+Our minds and bodies require sleep to reset and repair after tough Effective MMA Workouts.
 Failing to take enough time off usually ends up sidelining an athlete when they get hurt.

 I would recommend that an athlete takes at least one to two days off every week.
 While it may be difficult, this time off will allow you to recover and will help you focus and retain more when you do get to practice.
 Remember, quality, not quantity.